 When you bring over a significant other or a friend, you avoid inviting them into your room.
 You don’t want them to see its childish state that you just haven’t had time to fix.
 Why not start anew at your own pad?

-5. You Still Have to Abide by House Rules
+6. You Must Abide by House Rules

 Plus, what adult wants to tell their friends that they can’t come out because they have to finish up some chores?
 Constantly getting asked to mow the lawn, do the dishes, or vacuum the rugs can put a damper on your day.

-6. You Need More Space
+7. You Need More Space

-7. Your Parents Suggest You Move Out
+10. Your Parents Suggest You Move Out

 Living in your childhood home isn’t just an inconvenience to you, it’s also an inconvenience to your parents.
 As much as your parents love you, you might notice them dropping hints about you moving out.

-9. You’re Older Than 30
+11. You’re Older Than 30

-While there’s no age limit on moving out, you should really start thinking about it once you’ve passed 30 years old.
-By this age, you’re definitely not a kid anymore.
+While there’s no age limit on moving out, you should start thinking about it once you’ve passed 30 years old.
+By this age, you’re not a kid anymore.
 Now’s the right moment to start becoming more independent and taking responsibilities into your own hands.

 It’s Time to Move Out!